FluxAugur/git-hooks/README.md

 **Linux:**

-Run `githook add` in a git project tell it to use git-hooks hooks.
+Run `githook add` in a git project to tell it to use git-hooks hooks.

 You can run `githook remove` at any time to revert to your previous hooks.
 (These are usually the default hooks, which do nothing.)